On the Block with Gerda Gatling: How a NBA basketball referee made the career pivot to engineeringStoryblocks Features

 On the Block with Gerda Gatling: How a NBA basketball referee made the career pivot to engineering

 Storyblocks hires cool people that you should know about – that’s why we’re launching a new blog series called On the Block.
 In this series, Storyblocks brand manager Tia Konitzer will sit down with a Storyblocks employee from one of our business resource groups to learn why they chose Storyblocks and how their unique experiences help shape their work.
 Interviewees will range from engineers to video producers, and we’ll be giving you advice on how to achieve success in these functional areas along the way.
 This month we’re highlighting our NBA referee turned software engineer, Gerda Gatling.
+How a NBA basketball referee made the career pivot to engineering.

 What was your journey to the NBA?